Schrausser/Uranologion-tables/petav_tab03.md

 # petav_tab03.md
+>"S. Maximi monachi et martyris.
+A illustri, ac laudum genere omni celebrando Patricio Petro, Maximus humilis Monachus.", (Petavius, 1630, p.
+313).

+>St. Maximus, monk and martyr.
+Of the famous and laudable, celebrated by all, humble monk *Patricio Petro Maximus*.

-"Temporum putatio, & summa.", (Petavius, 1630, p.
-351-355), years of birth in comparison according to S. Maximus¹, with the 11 periods $per$, the 6 millennia $mill$, birth in years $nat$ after the predecessor and summed values $\Sigma$, corrected years $corr$, actual year $AD=\Sigma-5500$ and the names of the *patriarchs*.
+>"Temporum putatio, & summa.", (Petavius, 1630, p.
+351-355)

+>Years of birth in comparison according to S. Maximus.

+Chronology from 5500 BC to 833 AD, with the 11 periods $per$, the 6 millennia $mill$, birth in years $nat$ after the predecessor and summed values $\Sigma$, corrected years $corr$, actual year $AD=\Sigma-5500$ and the names of the *patriarchs*.
 ~~~
 per	mill	year		corr			year
 XI	VI	nat	S	1	2	3	AD